influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/join_backfill.md

 ```

- Finally we want to store this data back into InfluxDB.
+ Finally, we want to store this data back into InfluxDB.

 ```javascript
     |influxDBOut()